automl/ConfigSpace/docs/quickstart.rst

 And that's it.

-To continue reading, visit the :doc:`user guide <User-Guide>` section.
+To continue reading, visit the :doc:`user guide <guide>` section.
 There are more information about hyperparameters, as well as an introduction to the powerful concepts of :ref:`Conditions` and :ref:`Forbidden clauses`.